“Brits abroad – mentally challenged individuals from the UK who travel to foreign countries with no intention of integrating with the culture there.”

-It matters to me that I have somehow become an ambassador for good behaviour when I am travelling, desperate to prove that not all English people are disrespectful louts.
+It matters to me that I have somehow become an ambassador for good behaviour when I am travelling, desperate to prove that not all Brits abroad are disrespectful louts.
 It matters to me that we feel as though it is okay to visit other countries and behave in this manner when we would never dream of doing so at home.
 It matters to me that my own people not only lack respect for themselves, but for everyone else as well (or so it seems).

 It is too much to ask that we keep our trousers on when we go for dinner in a foreign country?
 Is that setting the bar a bit high?